maxboeck/mxb/src/posts/make-free-stuff/2022-01-25-make-free-stuff.md

 Despite what web3 claims, it's possible to "own" your content without a proof of it on the blockchain (see: [IndieWeb](https://indieweb.org/)).
 It's also possible to create things just for the sake of putting them out into the world.

-The best growth hack is still to build something people enjoy while attaching no strings to it.
-You'd be surprised how far it can get you.
+The best growth hack is still to build something people enjoy, then attaching no strings to it.
+You'd be surprised how far that can get you.

 Make free stuff!
 The web is still for everyone.